Democratic Republic of the Congo emergency

 Why do we urgently need public support?

-At the moment, UNHCR has less than a quarter of the money we need to provide life-saving assistance and protection to refugees and people displaced in the DRC.
+At the moment, UNHCR has less than a quarter of the funds we need to provide lifesaving assistance and protection to refugees and people displaced in the DRC.
 It’s simply not enough to cope with the scale of the crisis – and we urgently need your support.

 Where can I find more data, maps and reports?